bluecoder2003/tuf/README.md

 - **Desktop View**: Uses Flexbox and Tailwind CSS utilities for a clean and organized layout.
 - **Mobile View**: Utilizes responsive design classes to ensure usability on smaller screens.
 Specific styles are applied using media queries.

+## Challenges faced

+- **Design Consistency Across Devices**: Ensuring a consistent and user-friendly design across various devices and screen sizes was challenging.
+- **Integration of New Tools**: Adapting to Ky for HTTP requests and using React Query mutations for interactive components presented initial challenges but ultimately improved application efficiency.
+- **Backend Deployment and Management**: Deploying the backend using Railway and managing it through Aiven introduced complexities in configuration and maintenance.
+Ensuring reliable connectivity between the frontend and backend services required meticulous setup and monitoring.

 ## Contributing